taniaafzal110/calculator/README.md

 HTML
 CSS
 JAVA SCRIPT
-You can see my website here:https://taniaafzal110.github.io/calculator/
+You can see my project here:https://taniaafzal110.github.io/calculator/